|CB 1||7 July – 21 July||

-- The language requirement of excursions are introduced and followed up in the classroom.
+- Language connected to excursions is introduced and followed up in the classroom.

-- Students each keep their own work file, to take home as a permanent record of course achievement.
+- Students take home a work file as a permanent record of course achievement.

-- To reserve a place on a course please send the enrolment form together with your Banker`s Advice form showing that your deposit of £200 has been transferred to the Centre`s bank account.
+- To reserve a place on a course please send the enrolment form together with your Banker’s Advice form showing that your deposit of £200 and enrollment fee of £100, totalling £300, has been transferred to the Centre’s bank account.
 The official Certificate of Acceptance cannot be issued before the deposit is received by the Cambridge Centre for Languages.
 For bank transfer, our account details are: Account No: 50112453, Sort code: 20-17-35, Barclays Bank, 28 Chesterton Road, Cambridge CB4 3AZ, England.
 IBAN NUMBER: GB47BARC20173550112453; SWIFTCODE: BARCGB22, reference: student`s name.

-- Deposit can also be paid by credit card (please see “Section Four” on the enrolment form).
+- The deposit and enrolment fee can also be paid by credit card (please see “Section Four” on the enrolment form).